-Council's adopted Delivery Program 2022/23 to 2025/26 has been revised to reflect the resolution of Council made 17 October 2022 to apply to the IPART for an SRV and the announcement by IPART (made on 29 September 2022) that the rate peg set for 2023/24 will be 3.7%.
-This revised Draft Delivery Program 2022/23 to 2025/26 will be placed on formal public exhibition from 20 October to 17 November 2022.

-Members of the community are invited to make public submissions expressing their views on the draft plan during the public exhibition period to be considered by Council.
-Public submissions received during the exhibition period will be considered by Council at a meeting to be held 28 November 2022.
+Council's adopted Delivery Program 2022/23 to 2025/26 was revised to reflect the resolution of Council made 17 October 2022 to apply to the Independent Pricing & Regulatory Tribunal (IPART) in February 2023 for a Special Rate Variation (SRV) and the announcement by IPART (made on 29 September 2022) that the rate peg set for 2023/24 will be 3.7%.
+This revised Draft Delivery Program 2022/23 to 2025/26 was placed on formal public exhibition from 20 October to 17 November 2022.
+Members of the community were invited to make public submissions expressing their views on the draft plan during the public exhibition period to be considered by Council.
+Public submissions received during the exhibition period were considered by Council at a meeting held 28 November 2022, where the Delivery Program 2022/23 - 2025/26 was adopted by Council.